/ BLOG

 5. Segment your finances

-6. Create a cash buffer for emergencies
+6. Create a buffer for emergencies

 7. Make your finance work for your business